TechSage369/Major-Project/README.md

 # CS Guide Project
 This is a major project for our college that aims to provide a guide for computer science students.
-The project requires Python 3, pip, and pipenv to be installed on your computer.
+The project requires `Python 3`, `pip`, and `pipenv` to be installed on your computer.

 ## Installation